 You will pay the least amount of money for a short-distance tow, usually comprising five miles or less.
 There will be a one-time hook-up fee, which can be $35 to $75 during regular business hours.
 Aside from this, you must also pay the per-mile fee.

 However, if you were involved in a car accident, the insurance company might cover the expense of the tow.
 You can also have it paid for, at least partially, if you have roadside assistance.
 These plans can be purchased individually, or they could be included through your dealership with the purchase of your vehicle.
 With roadside assistance plans and your insurance coverage, you might still be responsible for a deductible, and you may be required to use a particular company.

 Factors Affecting Cost to Tow a Car

 1. Towing Distance

 Most tow truck companies will charge a minimum fee just for coming out.
-Beyond this, the company is going to figure the rest of the fees based on how far they are traveling.
+Beyond this, the company is going to calculate the rest of the fees based on how far they are traveling.

-This cost covers the fuel charge and gives the business some extra for expenses.
-If you want to keep the cost to a minimum, you don’t want to tow the vehicle far.
-Ideally, you would choose the closest service center to have a lower bill.
+This cost covers the fuel charge and gives the business some extra overhead for expenses.
+If you want to keep the cost to a minimum, you don’t want to tow the vehicle too far.
+Ideally, you would choose the closest service center, so that you end up with a lower bill.

 However, if you work on your own vehicle, you might prefer to have the car towed home.
-If you aren’t broken down near the house, you could be looking at a higher bill, but that money is saved by not using a mechanic.
+If you haven’t broken down near your house, you could be looking at a higher bill, but that money might be saved by not using a mechanic.

 2. Vehicle Size